uestctensorgroup/DSUnADM-TV/README.md

  more detail can be found in [1]

-  [1] Xi-Le Zhao, Fan Wang, Ting-Zhu Huang，Michael KwokPo Ng, and Robert J Plemmons,
+  [1] Xi-Le Zhao, Fan Wang, Ting-Zhu Huang, Michael KwokPo Ng, and Robert J Plemmons,
       Deblurring and sparse unmixing for hyperspectral images.

  3) Please cite the paper listed in the following BibTex if you use any part of our source code or data.